spiceai/cookbook/text-to-sql/README.md

 ### Return the SQL Query

-The `v1/nsql` endpoint can the SQL query it used in addition to the results.
-To do this, specify the header `Accept: application/vnd.spiceai.sql.v1+json` in the text to SQL request.
+The `v1/nsql` endpoint can return the SQL query it used in addition to the results.
+To do this, specify the `Accept: application/vnd.spiceai.sql.v1+json` header.

 ```shell
 curl -XPOST "http://localhost:8090/v1/nsql" \